-As a scientist, Dr. Larry Corey has led some of the most significant advances in medicine in the last 30 years, including the development of safe and effective antivirals for herpes viruses, HIV and hepatitis infections.
-As president and director of Fred Hutch, he helped drive lifesaving discoveries across an even broader spectrum of diseases.
-An international expert in virology, immunology and vaccine development, Corey made a major discovery in the early 1980s when he demonstrated the effectiveness of the world’s first antiviral therapy (acyclovir) for the treatment of herpes simplex virus-2 (genital herpes).
-Working with Dr. Gertrude Elion -- the inventor of acyclovir -- at Burroughs-Wellcome & Company (now GlaxoSmithKline), Corey was the first to give patients oral antivirals for an extended time safely and effectively.
+For more than four decades, Dr. Larry Corey has led some of the most significant advances in medicine, including the development of safe and effective antivirals for herpes, HIV and hepatitis infections.
+As president and director of Fred Hutch from 2011-2014, he helped drive lifesaving discoveries across an even broader spectrum of diseases.
+An international expert in the design and testing of vaccines, he is helping to formulate a global, strategic response to COVID-19.

+Corey made his first major discovery in the early 1980s when he demonstrated the effectiveness of the world’s first antiviral therapy (acyclovir) for the treatment of genital herpes.
+Working in collaboration with Dr. Gertrude Elion — the inventor of acyclovir at Burroughs-Wellcome (now GlaxoSmithKline) — Corey was the first to give patients oral antivirals for an extended time safely and effectively.
 At the time, many scientists believed such specific and safe antiviral drugs were not achievable.

-Corey also led an effort to identify and prioritize Fred Hutch’s strategic research goals.
+As president and director of Fred Hutch, he worked tirelessly to ensure that its breakthroughs were celebrated, and he encouraged staff and faculty to become more vocal advocates of their research achievements and impact on eliminating cancer and other diseases.
+He led an effort to identify and prioritize Fred Hutch’s strategic research goals.
 These priorities include developing new immunotherapies to treat cancers, discovering an HIV/AIDS vaccine and improving cancer prevention, early detection and treatment services in order to reduce the economic and human burden of cancer.
-These goals promise to keep Fred Hutch at the forefront of research breakthroughs for years to come.
+These goals promise to keep the Hutch at the forefront of research breakthroughs for years to come.

+When he stepped down in 2014, he returned to the lab to pursue his passion to find vaccines and potential cures for HIV/AIDS, herpes and other infections.
 The opportunity to make numerous research advances, and to have led them as the head of one of the world’s leading research centers, is something he is grateful for.